Cleanse/discord-hypertext/docs/Channel/Messages.md

 Returns an array of message(s).

 > Default limit is 50.
 Before and after parameters is optional.
+> The limit is 100 messages per request.